 Sharing information

-You are required to share any information the WSIB needs to make decisions about your account or claims that occur.
+You're required to share any information we need to make decisions about your account or claims.
 This includes providing us with any information requested concerning your employee’s return to work.

 We may conduct an audit to ensure accurate payroll reporting, proper classification and injury and illness reporting.